0ta-mjn/nextjs-blog/README.md

 - [mdx](https://mdxjs.com/) - A Markdown component for React.
 This blog uses mdx for writing posts.
 - [tailwindcss](https://tailwindcss.com/) - A utility-first CSS framework for building custom designs.
 - [highlight.js](https://highlightjs.org/) - A syntax highlighter for code blocks.
 This blog uses stylesheets from highlight.js for syntax highlighting.
+- [mermaid](https://mermaid.js.org/) - A diagramming and charting tool that uses Markdown-inspired syntax.
+This blog uses mermaid for creating diagrams and charts.